 A retirement plan is commonly a reasonable offer that performs a 401(k) plan that is less expensive than a traditional pension system as well as easy to manage.
 Employees have more interest in this plan; they like to contribute and invest.
 Nowadays, small companies continue this trend for the welfare of valuable employees.
 In the future, they will get a lot of money and live a happy life.

 Time off includes holidays, vacation, bereavement, personal days, and sick days.
 Employers who do not agree to competitive wages and salaries can grab time off packages.
 Some employers never make any difference between personal or sick days that allow them to schedule time off when they need to.

 13. Misc.
 Compensation

 This compensation acts as an employee assistance program that offers legal assistance to psychological counseling or company cars to discounts.
-Creative companies are added extra perks in compensation, such as weekly visits from onsite barista to masseuse.
+Creative companies are added extra perks in compensation, such as weekly visits from onsite baristas to the masseuse.